BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-24-HTB_Administrator.md

 ## Privilege Escalation to Michael

-With the identified permissions, I leveraged GenericAll to reset Michaelâ€™s password.
+With the identified permissions, I leveraged GenericAll to reset Michael's password.
 This allowed me to escalate privileges to his account.

 ![image.png]({{ '/assets/img/Administrator/image%204.png' | relative_url }})